 The second graph shows the Year over year change in all three indices.

-Note: According to the data, prices increased in all 20 of 20 cities month-over-month seasonally adjusted.
+Note: According to the data, prices increased in 18 of 20 cities month-over-month seasonally adjusted.

 I'll have more later.